tenacious/Auto.Squirrel/README.md

 1. **Update Application Version** the package version is extracted from exe file , you don't need to set this value manually

 2. **Create Squirrel Package** .
 In similar way you do with Nuget Package Manager, just drag the file you want into window.
+No need to create lib/net45 folder.

 3. **Upload installer files** .
 Set connection details one time .